One- and two-qubit gate infidelities due to motional errors in trapped ions and electrons: Conclusion

 \section{Conclusion}

-In this work, we derived formulae describing the effect that many sources of error in laser-free trapped ions and trapped electrons have on the fidelity of one- and two-qubit gates.
+In this work, we derived formulae describing how several motional error sources in trapped ions and trapped electrons affect the fidelity of one- and two-qubit gates.
 The effect of these error sources on infidelities are typically calculated numerically when determining an individual experiment's error budget.
 Therefore, this work serves to both expedite the creation of error budgets, and provide physicists with a deeper understanding of how these gate infidelities depend on the parameters of their experiments: temperature, initial qubit state, the number of loops traversed in phase-space, and so on.
-While this work focuses on laser-free experiments, our calculations for static motional frequency shifts, trap anharmonicities, heating, and motional dephasing, are also relevant to laser-based two-qubit gate experiments.
 Finally, we compare all our analytic derivations to their respective numerical simulations, showing they converge for high-fidelity gates.